BOM-98/investIQ-project-3/README.md

     </details>

 ---
+<a name="roadmap"></a>

 ## Roadmap

 - Incorporate Regression Analysis:
-    The weights applied to each fundamental ratio were somewhat arbitratily applied based on some limited research from finance courses in college.
+    The weights applied to each fundamental ratio were somewhat arbitrarily applied based on some limited research from finance courses in college.
 Future versions of this software could implement regression analysis to determine how company fundamentals predict future stock prices and apply more rigorous weights to each fundamental ratio.

 - Optionality on portfolio optimization methods:
     This program uses a relatively conservative method (Hierarchical Risk Parity Optimization) to allocate funds towards each stock.
-Future iterations of this program could give users the added optionality to decide between other optimization approachs e.g. mean-variance optimization.
+Future iterations of this program could give users the added optionality to decide between other optimization approaches e.g. mean-variance optimization.

 - Incorporating Technical Analysis:
-    Future iterations of this program could implement techncial indicators into the score generated by the algorithm to provide a more robust ranking of stocks.
+    Future iterations of this program could implement technical indicators into the score generated by the algorithm to provide a more robust ranking of stocks.

-- Incorporating other financial APIs: yfinance stopped working and prevented me accessing financial data which stopped my program from working the day before this project was due to be submitted.
-As a result, I had to discard a lot of functions that were pulling fundamentals data from yfinance and fetch information from a csv file instead.
-In future, I would like to incorporate an API like polygon.io that is well maintained to retrieve dependable information and reintroduce my functions to pull financials data.
+- Incorporating other financial APIs: yfinance stopped working and prevented me accessing financial data due to new rate limits which stopped my program from working the day before this project was due to be submitted.
+As a result, I had to discard a lot of functions that were pulling fundamentals data from yfinance and now fetch information from a csv file instead.
+In future, I would like to incorporate an API like `polygon.io` that is well maintained to retrieve dependable information and reintroduce my functions to pull financial data.
+This would also enable the user to choose between multiple indexes, and not just the Dow Jones, which was possible to do before yfinance's rate limits.

 ---
+<a name="logic"></a>
 ## Code Structure and Logic

+### Logic

-The below flochart shows the logic of the code for the program:
+The below flowchart shows the logic of the code for the program:

 ![Code Logic Map](assets/images/logic-map.png)